 The dual structure of the Concentration, together with the unique position of folklore studies between the humanities and the social sciences, offers students an insurance policy against parochialism, while at the same time guaranteeing a deep and certain grasp of a traditional discipline.
 The original faculty legislation founding the program charged that candidates be prepared to do graduate work in the departments represented by their Special Field, as well as in Folklore and Mythology.
 In fact, our graduates have, over the years, exercised not only those alternatives, but have, like most graduates of the College, gone on to careers in law, business, medicine, and a variety of other professions, including journalism and film.

 No special background is required for any Folklore and Mythology course, but good general preparation in languages, literature, history, and expository writing will be advantageous.
 Our Concentration strongly recommends proficiency in a language other than English, equivalent to that acquired by two years of college study.
 Generally, languages are very important to advanced work in folklore and in the Special Fields, and prospective concentrators are urged to look to language preparation in high school and from the beginning of their freshman year.
 In some of our Special Fields, language study may be counted toward concentration.

-All potential concentrators should make an appointment with the Head Tutor to discuss Special Field options and suggested courses, by the first Friday in April.
+All potential concentrators should make an appointment with the Head Tutor to discuss Special Field options and suggested courses.